Moffefe/MycoBox/docs/safety.md

 * system time,
 * environmental targets,
 * schedules,
+* environmental profiles,
 * Zigbee bindings,
 * actuator behavior.

-A configuration that appears correct in the interface should still be physically verified before unattended operation.
+A configuration that appears correct in the web interface should still be physically verified before unattended operation.

 ---